-The Challenge: Although it’s broadly acknowledged that risk should drive security programs, that is easier said than done.
+Although it’s broadly acknowledged that risk should drive security programs, that is easier said than done.
 Customers struggle to define, assess, measure, communicate and manage risks in a consistent and comprehensive manner.
-Risk is constantly changing with the business landscape, and a multitude of gaps in the typical organization, policy and governance processes make effective risk management a hard discipline to establish.
+Risk is constantly changing with the business landscape, and a multitude of gaps in the typical organization’s policy and governance processes make effective risk management a hard discipline to establish.

-- Processes for measuring, assessing and reporting risk registers, key risk indicators (KRIs) and key performance indicators (KPIs)
+- Processes for risk communication and reporting including risk registers, key risk indicators (KRIs) and key performance indicators (KPIs)

 - Risk estimation or quantification methodologies for planning and budgeting IT/security business cases

-As noted, the Risk Management Program Review can utilize elements of our assessment, architecture imiprovement and custom consulting packages at a level tailored specifically for each client.
-The review can be delivered as a standalone offering, or it can support our other three Security Leadership Services at any appropriate level of breadth and depth.
+The Risk Management Program Review can also utilize elements of our assessment, architecture improvement and custom consulting packages at a level tailored specifically for each client.

 Clients gain both an assessment of their current risk management process, and a full set recommendations and suggested templates for a state-of-the-art risk management framework.
 The process instills a comprehensive risk management approach into IT security and business governance.
 Risk assessment, approval and reporting processes will be actuated to flow through the organization using control and reporting metrics appropriate to each level of the management hierarchy, or governance matrix.
 Risk management will influence business decisions in a risk-appropriate manner, enabling the organization to move forward with IT, digital transformation, and other business initiatives with greater confidence in its ability to maintain security, visibility, and control.
 The organization will now be in compliance with regulations specifically requiring risk management.
 Also, it can use risk management to inform and justify the selection of security controls or practices to regulators and auditors.